KrynickiJarek/PanelCreator/README.md

 Icon can be dropped at one of four places in each field:
 * full-size icon place,
 * status icon - small icon instead of illumination point above
-* two places for split icons - left top and right bottom When mouse cursor with icon is over correct place to drop highlight turns green.
+* two places for split icons - left top and right bottom.

+When mouse cursor with icon is over correct place to drop highlight turns green.
 Highlight of split icons places shows when mouse cursor is nearby field.

 <p align="center">